node-red/node-red-nodegen/docs/index.md

     node-red-nodegen http://petstore.swagger.io/v2/swagger.json --prefix node-red-node

 #### Node name
-In the case of the node generated from Open API document, "info.title" value in Open API document is used as the generated node's name.
+In the case of the node generated from OpenAPI document, "info.title" value in OpenAPI document is used as the generated node's name.
 Node generator will replace uppercase characters and spaces with hyphens to convert appropriate name for npm module and Node-RED node.

-##### Example of Open API document
+##### Example of OpenAPI document
 ```
 {
   "swagger": "2.0",